UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

  - Re-Encrypt - This process uses two certificates: the first certificate is held on the HAProxy router and the second in the pods.
 This secures traffic all the way down to the application.

-### Security Groups
+### Controlplane and Dataplane lockdown

-UKCloud can secure routes with the use of Security Groups applied by the UKCloud OpenShift team, these security groups can be applied at the time of cluster deployment or later via a Service Request to the UKCloud OpenShift Support team.
-These security groups can also be used to secure routes which are exposed to various Government Community Networks.
-When services are protected by security groups the traffic is dropped before it reaches OpenShift.
+Some of the core components of OpenShift such as the routers and API pods are run as root.
+In order to minimise any risk of these containers being compromised we can offer IP whitelisting to the controlplane and dataplane(s) as a whole.
+UKCloud can lockdown your controlplane and dataplane(s) to a set of addresses/address ranges with the use of Security Groups.
+These security group rules can be applied at the time of cluster deployment or later via a Service Request to the UKCloud OpenShift Support team.
+The information we require to apply these rules is which plane you would like these applied to e.g. controlplane or dataplane(specify internet or community network if applicable) and the source addresses or ranges that will be allowed access.
+When services are protected by security group rules the traffic is dropped before it reaches OpenShift.

 ### White Listing